AWS Partners use AWS CDI to interoperate with the highest-quality live video

 Moving top-tier live productions to the cloud will require customers to use leading solutions from multiple Partners, and AWS CDI-enabled interoperability is essential to the process.
 The end goal is to streamline live production in the cloud, while also making it more sustainable.
 It should be easy for audiences to turn on their TVs or digital devices and watch their favorite live content quickly, easily and with low latency.
 And, it should be easy to produce content with less of an environmental impact than content produced with on-premises infrastructures.

 With each interop workshop, realizing this vision becomes easier.
-AWS is planning more workshop in the future, including one focused on JPEG XS Mezzanine compression, among other aspects.
+AWS is planning more workshops in the future, including one focused on JPEG XS Mezzanine compression, among other aspects.